MicrosoftDocs/sql-docs/docs/t-sql/queries/update-transact-sql.md

  Common table expressions can also be used with the SELECT, INSERT, DELETE, and CREATE VIEW statements.
 For more information, see [WITH common_table_expression &#40;Transact-SQL&#41;](../../t-sql/queries/with-common-table-expression-transact-sql.md).

  TOP **(** *expression***)** [ PERCENT ]
- Specifies the number or percent of rows that will be updated. *expression* can be either a number or a percent of the rows.
+ Specifies the number or percent of rows that are updated. *expression* can be either a number or a percent of the rows.

  The rows referenced in the TOP expression used with INSERT, UPDATE, or DELETE are not arranged in any order.